 again and look forward to your pumpkin pie recipe with my leftover pumpkin.

-A visitor writes on November 22, 2009: "I used half whole wheat
+Comments from a visitor on November 22, 2009: "I used half whole wheat

 flour and half all purpose flour but I was completely out of vegetable oil

 and had no applesauce so I used 1cup olive oil and forgot water all

 together!
 My bread turned out wonderful!!
 Thanks!!
 I found this site last

 year when I wanted to find how to make pumpkin from a real pumpkin and it is